-Reel speed and table tilt /reel lift operations are controlled with the standard switches located on the F-N-R control lever.
+Reel speed and table tilt reel lift operations are controlled with the standard switches located on the F-N-R control lever.

 The switches for the standard draper speed control, optional shifting decks, fore/aft reel options, and the table tilt/reel lift options need to be installed in the control console.
-If additional switches are required, refer to Illustration 30: 4895 - Suggested Switch Locations page 43 for switch locations.
+If additional switches are required, refer to the illustration to the right.